centamiv/vektor/README.md

 # Vektor - Native PHP Vector Database

-**Vektor** is a high-performance, purely file-based, embedded Vector Database written entirely in native PHP.
-It is designed for **"Zero-RAM Overhead"**, meaning it does not require loading your entire dataset into memory to function.
+**Vektor** is a high-performance, purely file-based, embedded **Vector Database** written entirely in native PHP.
+It is designed for **Zero-RAM Overhead**, meaning it does not require loading your entire dataset into memory to function.

+**Each Vektor instance operates as a standalone database**, with data stored by default in the `/data` directory.

-Instead of memory-heavy indexes, Vektor utilizes strict binary file layouts and optimized disk-seeking strategies to perform Approximate Nearest Neighbor (ANN) searches using the **HNSW** (Hierarchical Navigable Small World) algorithm.
+Instead of memory-heavy indexes, Vektor utilizes strict binary file layouts and optimized disk-seeking strategies to perform **Approximate Nearest Neighbor (ANN)** searches using the **HNSW (Hierarchical Navigable Small World)** algorithm.

 ---